DigitalGrainSize/SediNet/README.md

 python sedinet_predict.py -c config/config_sievedsand_sieve.json -w grain_size_sieved_sands/res_sieve/sievesand_sieve_siso_batch7_im512_512_1vars_pinball_aug_scale.hdf5
 ```

+The above model has been trained with a single batch size of 8, with 768x768 pixel imagery, augmentation, and scaling

 ##### Train SediNet for sediment grain size prediction (9 percentiles of the cumulative distribution) on a large population of 400 images